zuhebahmed88091/Hello_Microverse_Project/README.md

 ### Key Features <a name="key-features"></a>

-> The key features for this projects were HTML CSS Linters.Describe between 1-3 key features of the application.
+ The key features for this projects were HTML CSS Linters

 - **[HTML]**
 - **[CSS]**